 Archaeological investigation through the planning process

-If your planning application is within an 'Area of Archaeological Importance' or an area considered to be of archaeological interest, you may need to carry out an archaeological investigation either as part of the 'pre-application' process, or a condition of planning permission ('post-application').
+If your planning application is within an 'Area of Archaeological Importance' or an area considered to be of archaeological interest, you may need to carry out an archaeological investigation either as part of the 'pre-application' process, or as a condition of planning permission.

 Our pre-application planning service provides advice on all aspects of development, including: